ujagaga/Picture-Frame/README.md

 - slideshow delay up to few days

 ## How it works
-A python script checks availability of the configured folder.
-When not available, show "wallpaper.jpg".
+A python script checks contents of /media/$USER/.
+If empty (no external media connected) show "wallpaper.jpg".
-As soon as USB flash is available, start the slideshow.
+As soon as USB flash is mounted, start the slideshow.
 Sorting is based on modify date, so the latest images are displayed first.

 To change the wallpaper, just copy an image on the flash drive and name it "wallpaper.jpg".
-It will be moved to HOME and used as wallpaper.
+It will be used as wallpaper when no external media is present.

+Default slideshow delay is 2 seconds.
+To change it, just create a "config.txt" on your external media and write new delay like:

+        delay=1234

+Any other content will be ignored

 The script uses "Feh" image viewer in the background.

 ## How to start